 - Know the cost of attendance (COA) for the school and determine if there is a gap between the aid being offered.
 COA is the total cost of tuition, room and board, books, transportation, fees, and personal expenses.

 - Sometimes financial aid award packages do not include nor cover the full COA.
 It has to do with back to school budget basics.

 - So, it’s important to know if there is a financial gap you must fill and how great or not so great the package being offered really is.

 - Know your family’s EFC.
-If this is not outlined on the award letter, you will not know what your expectations are based on the financial offer being made.
+If this is not outlined in the award letter, you will not know what your expectations are based on the financial offer being made.
 Knowing this number will also enable you to determine if there is a financial gap and how much it is.

 Use this to help you decide which school to attend based on a combination of (a) how well the school suits your needs and (b) its affordability after all aid is taken into account.